Traveling and rambling man…

 A wise man cherish the woman and make her content.
 I had my Jenny.
 Auburn hair and hazel eyes.
 A young man dream with long legs, sweet voice and perfect angelic face.
 I lost and found her three times.
 Some woman want to know safety and some woman are like me.
 Want the long ride and laughter without being nailed down in one place too long.
 Son, women are crazy and so are we.
 We waste good love, good time and say too much.
 I can give you some advice.
 Shut-up if all you have is negative words.
 Dig deep and find what made this lady love you and treat her like it is your first date, every day.
 Make her feel is is your one and only.
 If you don’t.
 You be the old man giving advice to young men.
 Sitting alone”

 The young Texas man looked less sad and asked.
-“Can you repair bad words and actions done?
+“Can you repair bad words and actions done?’

 Old Johnnie smiled and told him.
 “You can’t make the bad words and actions be forgotten, but you can cover them up with better days and new memories and words.
 Go home.
 Buy her her favorites things and lay at her feet and apology.
 Learn the old man wisdom.
 Nothing good to say, say nothing.
-Every word and action we will account for.
+Every word and action we will accounted for.
 Real love is rare.
 If a woman loved you and you love her.
 Best hold her close and tight.
 No sweeter gift than the love of a woman.”

 The young man tossed a $100 bill on the bar counter and shook my hand.
 He told me “Thank you sir.
 I’m going home and I will beg for forgiveness.”
 He looked at me with serious eyes and asked.
 “Did you follow you own advice?”

 I slapped his back and told him.
 “I never got lucky.
 My Jenny was like me.
 Wanted travel, the sea and the taste of love.
 I never found the woman who wanted me forever.
 Traveling and rambling folks fall together, only for a short time and are never content.
 Go home.
-Today you see a shitty life I have accepted.
+Today you see, a shitty life I have accepted.
 I hope your life can be better.
-50 years with a lady.
-No sweeter life.’
+50 years with a lady, no sweeter life.’